-- (1) For the limited review in respect of the financial statements and management's discussion and analysis of Talon for the interim periods in 2011 and 2010 ended March 31, June 30 and September 30. - (2) In 2011, for work done in respect of Talon's prospectus offering, Rio Verde and matters relating to International Financial Reporting Standards and, in 2010, included matters related to Rio Verde, Tlou and International Financial Reporting Standards.
+- (1) For the limited review in respect of the financial statements and management's discussion and analysis of Talon for the interim periods in 2011 ended March 31, June 30 and September 30. - (2) For work done in respect of Talon's prospectus offering, Rio Verde and matters relating to International Financial Reporting Standards.